Extreme-mass ratio inspirals in Schwarzschild - de Sitter spacetime I: Weak-field orbits: Adiabatic orbital evolution

 The first term is a constant which exceeds $p_{\text{OSCO}}$ by a fixed factor.
 Hence, for bound orbits with $p< p_{\text{OSCO}}$, the eccentricity evolution is always decreasing, reaching zero only if the initial semi-latus rectum is at $p=5 p_{\text{OSCO}}/4$, which lies outside the region of stable orbits.
 This implies that, within the bound region, eccentricity will always decrease.
-We summarize the eccentricity evolution of bound orbits as: \begin{itemize} \item \textit{Far from the OSCO:} \begin{itemize} \item Circular orbits will maintain circularity up to $\mathcal{O}(\tilde{p}^{3/2})$. \item Eccentric orbits will gradually circularize. \end{itemize} \item \textit{Near the OSCO:} \begin{itemize} \item Circular orbits will be pushed outside OSCO, becoming unbound. \item Eccentric orbits near circularity will also be pushed outside OSCO, becoming unbound. \end{itemize} \end{itemize}
+We summarize the eccentricity evolution of bound orbits as: \begin{itemize} \item \textit{Far from the OSCO:} \begin{itemize} \item Circular orbits up to $\mathcal{O}(\tilde{p}^{3/2})$ to will maintain circularity . \item Eccentric orbits will gradually circularize. \end{itemize} \item \textit{Near the OSCO:} \begin{itemize} \item Circular orbits will be pushed outside OSCO, becoming unbound. \item Eccentric orbits near circularity will also be pushed outside OSCO, becoming unbound. \end{itemize} \end{itemize}

-The orbital evolution is obtained by solving equations \eqref{eq:pdotsds} and \eqref{eq:edotsds}, treating them as a system of coupled, nonlinear, ordinary differential equations where the orbital parameters evolve in time, $p(t)$ and $e(t)$.
-To gain insight into the system before solving explicitly, we analyze equations \eqref{eq:pdotsds} and \eqref{eq:edotsds} by interpreting the right-hand side as a set of vector fields in the $(p,e)$ phase space.
-This allows us to construct a phase portrait of the differential equations, as shown in Figure \ref{fig:phase-space-stream}.
-Similar to Schwarzschild case, gravitational radiation reaction in SdS spacetime generally leads to $(p,e)$ decay.
+The orbital evolution is obtained by solving Eqs. \eqref{eq:pdotsds} and \eqref{eq:edotsds}, treating them as a system of coupled, nonlinear, ordinary differential equations where the orbital parameters, $p(t)$ and $e(t)$, evolve in time.
+To gain insight into the system before solving explicitly, we analyze Eqs. \eqref{eq:pdotsds} and \eqref{eq:edotsds} by interpreting the right-hand side as a set of vector fields in the $(p,e)$ phase space.
+This allows us to construct a phase portrait of the differential equations, as shown in Fig. \ref{fig:phase-space-stream}.
+Similar to the Schwarzschild case, gravitational radiation reaction in the SdS spacetime generally leads to $(p,e)$ decay.
 The key quantity in determining the direction of orbital evolution in phase space is the slope $de/dp$.
-When the slopes are higher, the vectors are steeper, indicating that eccentricity decay dominates the evolution.
-Conversely, lower slopes correspond to flatter vectors indicating that the inspiral dominates the evolution.
+When the slopes are larger, the vectors are steeper, indicating that eccentricity decay dominates the evolution.
+Conversely, smaller slope correspond to flatter vectors indicating that the inspiral dominates the evolution.